leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: pterygium-condition-cornearefractive
 - What is pterygium?
+- what is that patch of skin growing on my eye
+- there is some weird white skin growing on my eye
+- why is there a white skin on my eye
 - I want to understand more about pterygium
 - I want to find out more about pterygium
 - I am confused about pterygium